Regulatory Services investigate complaints about food, the condition of food businesses or food hygiene practices.

-It may take a several weeks or even months for a complaint to be fully investigated as there are often a number of different agencies involved.
-Once the investigation is complete we will give you an explanation of the outcome.
+It may take a several weeks or even months for a complaint to be fully looked at.
+This is because there are often a number of different agencies involved.
+Once we've completed our work we'll give you an explanation of the outcome.

 Will the council negotiate for compensation on my behalf?